kumatheworld/kurose-ross-solutions/main.typ

   + `Last-Modified: Sat, 10 Dec2005 18:27:46 GMT` shows that the document was modified at that time.
   + `Accept-Ranges: bytes` and `Content-Length: 3874` show that the returned document had 3,874 bytes.
   + `Content-Type: text/html; charset= ISO-8859-1<cr><lf><cr><lf><!doc` shows that the first 5 bytes being returned are "`<!doc`". `Connection: Keep-Alive` shows that the server agreed to a persistent connection.
++
+  + The following part from RFC2616 section 14.10 shows that both the client and server can close a persistent connection by including `Connection: close` in the message.
+    ```
+    HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.
+For example,

+      Connection: close

+    in either the request or the response header fields indicates that the connection SHOULD NOT be considered `persistent' (section 8.1) after the current request/response is complete.
+    ```
+  + HTTP does not provide encryption services on its own.
+  + A client can open as many connections as possible, but the following part from RFC2616 section 8.1.4 suggests at most two simultaneous connections.
+    ```
+    Clients that use persistent connections SHOULD limit the number of simultaneous connections that they maintain to a given server.
+A single-user client SHOULD NOT maintain more than 2 connections with any server or proxy.
+    ```
+  + The following part from RFC2616 section 8.1.4 shows that it is possible for one side to start closing a connection while the other side is transmitting data via an idle connection.
+    ```
+    A client, server, or proxy MAY close the transport connection at any time.
+For example, a client might have started to send a new request at the same time that the server has decided to close the "idle" connection.
+From the server's point of view, the connection is being closed while it was idle, but from the client's point of view, a request is in progress.
+    ```
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane